maychim/Stochastic-volc-FAIR/README.md

 ## Description
 ---

-- This repository contains the code for data processing and reproduction of both main text and supplementary figures for the paper, "Neglecting future sporadic volcanic eruptions underestimates climate uncertainty".
+This repository contains the code for data processing and figure reproduction related to the paper, "Neglecting future sporadic volcanic eruptions underestimates climate uncertainty".

-- Each notebook is named according to the figure it reproduces (e.g., Figure1.ipynb, Figure2.ipynb).
+Each notebook is named according to the figure it reproduces (e.g., Figure1.ipynb, Figure2.ipynb).

+---
+## Data availability

-- The data files are available in the University of Cambridge Data Repository: <Link>.
+The data used in the jupyter notebooks are available in the University of Cambridge Data Repository: <Link>

 ---
 ## Requirement